 University of Dayton law students, faculty, and staff should use the Zimmerman Law Library interlibrary loan department for interlibrary loan services.

-University of Dayton Research Institute staff should contact the Technical Information Services Office (TISO) in KL505 for interlibrary loan services.Top
+University of Dayton Research Institute staff should contact the Technical Information Services Office (TISO) in KL505 for interlibrary loan services.Back to top from Eligible users

 Interlibrary loan requests are not accepted by telephone or on paper, but are managed through an online system called ILLiad.